abdelhousni/Public-Guides/Vagrant+WSL2+Hyper-V.md

     ```
     sudo apt install vagrant
     ```
-* Add the following variables to thje end of the ``./profile`` file and reload your session
+* Add the following variables to the end of the ``./profile`` file and refresh your source
     ```
     export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS="1"
     ```